yaki29/Camera-App/README.md

-# Camera-App
+# Camera App

-It is a Camera application developed in kivy
+It is a camera application which is in built in most of the smart phones.

+Still working on it...